Experience the exciting history of the Trolley Era through a field trip to the Trolley Museum!

-Grade Levels: K – 12th grade.
+Grade Levels: Preschool – 12th grade.
 See program offerings below.

 Program Length: 1.5 hours.
-An additional 30 minutes can be added for groups eating lunch.
+An additional 30 minutes can be added for groups eating lunch (outside picnic tables ONLY).
 The max visit time is 2 hours.
 Please let us know about any time restrictions when booking.
 Based on the needs of the group, we are able to offer shorter program times.

-Availability: Field trips are available seven days a week, April through November.
-Field trips may be scheduled during the first two weeks of December and in March, weather dependent.
+Availability: Field trips are available five days a week Monday through Friday, through October 30, 2020.
+Please note that November and December dates are not available this year.
 There is a 15 students/children or $105 minimum required to book a field trip.
 Adult participants do not count towards the student or payment minimum.
 Head counts must be confirmed a week in advance.